-Other than checking the jumper settings and cable connections, and putting the case back together, you are done.
+After double-checking the jumper settings and cable connections, and putting the case back together, you are done setting up the computer.

 Installing a new motherboard may seem difficult, but by following these directions, you should have a fairly uneventful time installing our products.
 If you do encounter problems, your vendor/dealer will be able to help you, or you can consult one of our many technical support resources (see p.
-55).
+63).